VarshiniRgithubio/Sales_Business_Dashboard/README.md

 # Sales and Business Dashboard

-This is a **Power BI dashboard** visualizing sales and business metrics with interactive KPIs, charts, maps, and forecasting.
+This is a **Power BI dashboard** visualizing sales and business metrics with interactive KPIs, charts, maps, and forecasting

 ## Features
 - **Key Metrics:** Total Sales, Profit, Average Delivery